-Two-Chamber Boiler
+☐ Two-Chamber Boiler

-In two-chamber systems, a separate refractory lined combustion chamber sits next to the boiler, connected by a short horizontal passage or blast pipe that is also refractory-lined (Figure 22).
+In two-chamber systems, a separate refractory lined combustion chamber sits next to the boiler, connected by a short horizontal passage or blast pipe that is also refractory-lined as shown in Figure 12.
 Hot gases from the combustor pass through the blast tube or directly into the combustion chamber of the boiler itself so that the boiler's combustion chamber becomes the secondary chamber of the combustion system.